agamemnp/locker_offering/memo.md

 - **Request Parameters:** A breakdown of required parameters for API calls.
 - **Response Formats:** Sample responses and error handling to aid in development.
 - **Usage Guidelines:** Best practices and code examples for seamless integration.
-Below is the updated proposal document with Sections 9 and 10 added.
-(Sections 1–8 remain unchanged.)
 ---

 ## 5. Invoicing and Pricing Calculation